A Belief Propagation Algorithm for Multipath-Based SLAM: Experimental Results

-\rd{For an exemplary simulation run}, Fig.~\ref{fig:realdata_PFconv} depicts the particles representing the posterior pdfs of the mobile agent and detected PF states as well as the MMSE position estimates of the detected PFs for the five trajectories. \rd{Almost} all estimated PF positions can be associated with geometrically expected VA positions.
-This shows that the proposed algorithm is able to leverage position-related information contained in the radio signals for accurate and robust localization.
+For an exemplary simulation run, Fig.~\ref{fig:realdata_PFconv} depicts the particles representing the posterior pdfs of the states of the detected PFs as well as the MMSE estimates of the positions of the detected PFs at the current time instant for the five trajectories.
+Furthermore, Fig.~\ref{fig:realdata_PFconv} depicts the MMSE estimates of the past and current mobile agent positions.
+Almost all the estimated PF positions can be associated with geometrically expected VA positions.
+This shows that the BP-SLAM algorithm is able to leverage position-related information contained in the radio signals for accurate and robust localization.